uperl/Data-Section-Pluggable/README.md

 is helpful for putting binary sections in `__DATA__`.

 As mentioned, this module aims to be and is largely a drop in replacement for [Data::Section::Simple](https://metacpan.org/pod/Data::Section::Simple) with some extra features.
-Here are the known ways in which it is not compatible.
+Here are the known ways in which it is not compatible:

-- Because [Data::Section::Simple](https://metacpan.org/pod/Data::Section::Simple) does not support `base64` encoded data, these data sections would include the ` (base64)` in the filename instead of decoding them.
+- Because [Data::Section::Simple](https://metacpan.org/pod/Data::Section::Simple) does not support `base64` encoded data, these data sections would include the ` (base64)` in the filename instead of decoding the content.
 - When a section is not found [Data::Section::Simple](https://metacpan.org/pod/Data::Section::Simple) return the empty list from `get_data_section`, where as this module returns `undef`, in order to keep the return value more consistent.